Shopify vs. WooCommerce: Which shop is better?

 | Total | €3,156–8,416 |

-SEO is crucial for the long-term success of your online shop.
-Here is the detailed comparison:
+SEOThis is crucial for the long-term success of your online shop.
+Here's a detailed comparison:

 Shopify SEO

-Shopify has invested massively in SEO in recent years.
+Shopify has invested heavily in SEO in recent years.
 The platform offers:

-- Automatic sitemap generation – updated with every change
+- Automatic sitemap generation– is updated with every change

 Limitations of Shopify SEO: